Stateware/Dav3i/doc/Fall2015Reccommendations.md

  * I suggest refactoring the construction of the data object on the back end.
 In retrospect, it was rushed and could be improved considerably.
 It is functional, and (as far as I can tell) bug free, but its readability and cyclomatic complexity could be greatly improved.
  * All of the upload functions instantiate their own database connection instead of having it passed in from `API/data_parser.php`.
 This doesn't seem to provide a huge performance lag, but the backend scripts should only have to instantiate one database connection, so this should be changed.

+###Database/Security

+ * Give `data_parser.php` and `api_library.php` a serious security analysis.
+Depend on Will's experience from the Spring for cleaning up security holes in the API functions.